rack-app/rack-app/README.md

-# Rack::App
+# Rack::APP

 Super bare bone Rack::App for writing minimalist/masochist rack apps

 The idea behind is simple.
-Have a little framework that can allow you write pure rack apps, that will do nothing more than what you defined.
+Keep the dependencies and everything as little as possible, while able to write pure rack apps, that will do nothing more than what you defined.

+If you want see fancy magic, you are in a bad place buddy!
-This includes that it do not depend on fat libs like activesupport.
+This includes that it do not have such core extensions like activesupport that monkey patch the whole world.

 ## Installation

 Add this line to your application's Gemfile: